 Check the best deals on Family Friendly Hotels in Wisconsin

 Every child should go to a waterpark for a day in the Wisconsin Dells.
 If you are from Wisconsin, this is a rite of passage during your childhood.
-Only a 2 -3 hour drive from Milwaukee, there is a vast area of waterparks, rides, restaurants and spas for any family that is looking to enjoy a relaxing break, long weekend, or a few days off of school.
+Only a 2 -3 hour drive from Milwaukee, there is a vast area of waterparks, rides, restaurants, and spas for any family that is looking to enjoy a relaxing break, long weekend, or a few days off of school.
 Be prepared to enter kid zone.
 There isn’t one child who would not think this town was just built for them.
 Generations of Wisconsin families have been visiting the Dells (as locals call it) to participate in both indoor and outdoor water fun.
-Great Wolf Lodge, Noah’s Ark, The Wilderness and Kalahari are all worth a visit.
+Great Wolf Lodge, Noah’s Ark, The Wilderness, and Kalahari are all worth a visit.

 Brick buildings, beautiful Lake Michigan, a yacht club, and a beach.
 This is one of those towns that just take your breath away.
 There is great fishing, plentiful golfing, fun shopping, and fabulous restaurants.
 Although this town is fun for parents, it is better with the kids.
-The panoramic view of Lake Michigan is breathtaking in any season and the your little ones will all love the local pizza joint.
+The panoramic view of Lake Michigan is breathtaking in any season and your little ones will all love the local pizza joint.

 Never miss the Strawberry Festival or Harvest Days.
 Both events draw families from all over Wisconsin to enjoy a weekend of local crafting, taste testing, music, and the chance to walk the streets of historic Cedarburg to visit local shops.
 The Main Street of this quaint town is smack dab in the middle of a residential area, so a walk to the local park gives children plenty to do.
 After the festival, browse the unique toy store, get a caramel apple at Amy’s, and pick up a cookie cutter at the cutest kitchen-accessory store ever.
 Both festivals are the perfect time to plan some Wisconsin trips for kids.

 Check for the best prices on Family Friendly Hotels in Wisconsin

-The Village of Greendale, on the southwest side of Milwaukee, is a historic gem in the state of Wisconsin and is one of three government sponsored “greenbelt” communities built during the Great Depression.
+The Village of Greendale, on the southwest side of Milwaukee, is a historic gem in the state of Wisconsin and is one of three government-sponsored”greenbelt” communities built during the Great Depression.
 Broad street looks like a Norman Rockwell painting.
 It’s easy to spend half a day browsing, noshing, and playing in one of the parks equipped with tot friendly walking bridges, paths through gorgeous spring and summer flowers, and even a little library.
 Greendale features festivals and events for families all year long.

 Door County is one of the best kept secrets in the whole state, often called the Cape Cod of Wisconsin.
 The Door Peninsula itself is a gorgeous stretch of land perfect for quick stops, unplanned picnics, and sightseeing, so you will want to traverse this area by car.
 There is plenty to do for families with children of all ages, and all seasons boast an experience that showcases nature at its finest.
 Lake Michigan, the cherry trees, Peninsula State Park, and bluffs along the coast all seem to draw out a calmness that sets the tone for a relaxing family vacation.